 Context as well content

-When developing unit materials and teaching plans for your tutors (and/or sessional staff), think about how you might contextualise the content.
+When developing unit materials and teaching plans for your tutors (including sessional staff), think about how you might contextualise the content.
 For example, when you include readings, write a brief statement that provides students with some context for these readings and how they link with the concepts you’re teaching, or ask some questions that help focus students’ attention to particular aspects of the readings.

 Use contextualising statements to help scaffold student learning and consider posing questions to students as part of these statements.